apercova/atom-path-intellisense/README.md

     "manual-suggest": true
     "provider-strategy-all": false
 ```
-### Default Providers :dart:
-Default providers are the very basic path suggestion providers on this package.
-Default providers give path suggestions for paths relative to current file.

-### Extended providers ❤
-Atom-path-intellisense is not only based on default suggestion providers.
-Decoupling path suggestions mechanism from autocomplete-plus provider API gives the advantage of writing extended providers that cover more specific contexts and can be formatted in their own way.

-> We refer as extended providers to providers targeted to a specific language or more specific scope selectors and context.

-An extended provider has to be in compliance with the following:
-- Extend base class `BasePathProvider`.
-- Implement following methods:
-  - `canResolve()`
-  - `resolve()`
-  - `activate`. (optional)
-  - `deactivate`. (optional)
-- Optionally use a custom formatter.
-Eg. to trim file extensions.
-  Custom formatters have to be in compliance with the following:
-  - Extend base class `BaseFormatter`.
-  - Implement `format` method in order to format raw suggestions.

 ### Acknowledgements :trophy:
 - Scope selectors matching features are based on [`Atom`](https://github.com/atom) [`selectors.js`](https://github.com/atom/atom/blob/master/src/selectors.js).
 - Scope selectors cache is based on [`autocomplete-plus`](https://github.com/atom/autocomplete-plus) [`scope-helpers.js`](https://github.com/atom/autocomplete-plus/blob/master/lib/scope-helpers.js).